 Some of the most advanced radiation therapy technologies available are about to be put to the test by UT Southwestern researchers.
 Their aim?
 To find the best role for less-invasive treatment options for lung cancer patients.

-A $3.54 million grant from the Cancer Prevention and Research Institute of Texas (CPRIT) funds the work of Dr. Hak Choy, Chairman of Radiation Oncology and national principal investigator for the collaborative five-year research initiative.
+A $3.54 million grant from the Cancer Prevention and Research Institute of Texas (CPRIT) funds the work of Hak Choy, M.D., Chairman of Radiation Oncology and national principal investigator for the collaborative five-year research initiative.

 Central to the research is development of new image-guided therapies and a clinical trial involving precise radiotherapy on non-small cell lung cancer patients which uses advanced imaging, motion control and radiation dosing principles to deliver treatments at higher doses and with exact precision than conventional methods.
 This method – hypofractionated radiation treatment – includes monitoring movement of lung cancer tumors through imaging techniques as a patient breathes and then adjusting radiation beams accordingly.

 “Through these projects we will establish Texas and its institutions as the international nucleus for advanced radiotherapy technology investigation and clinical care,” Dr. Choy said.

 The grant includes 23 investigators from UT Southwestern, UT M.D.
 Anderson Cancer Center, UT Health Science Center at San Antonio, and Texas A&M University.